kamballu/Deep-Visibility/README.md

-Since the distortion was scaled to have maximum of 4 (more than the visibility threhsolds in the sky), it is visible; but distortion intensity of 4 is below the visibility theshold of the grass.
+Since the distortion was scaled to have a maximum of 4 (more than the visibility thresholds in the sky), it is visible; but distortion intensity of 4 is below the visibility threshold of the grass.
 So our message is not visible in the grass.

 Now to hide the distortion in the sky, we can scale the noise to a value that is less than 1.5.
 And we can add this back to the original image.